A visual representation of Shakespeare's Sonnet 24

 Sonnet 24 plays with double meanings and examines perception and illusion and truth, all using art and the artist as a metaphor.
 "Mine eye hath played the painter..."

-Portrait as a Lie
+This Portrait is a Lie

 Using a scanner and a camera, I manipulated the appearance of the sonnet’s text to reflect its content: layers of visual distortion of words about layers of visual distortion.